Building for the Future Spring Gala

 Exhibits and MakerSpaces open for play!

-Join us to celebrate the architectural restoration of the Museum’s full historic landmark site, the first step in increasing our space by threefold to 22,000 square feet.
+Oh, what a night!
+A celebration of the architectural restoration of the Museum’s full historic landmark site, the first step in increasing our space by threefold to 22,000 square feet.
 This incredible construction program enables us to greatly expand our programming, provide space for signature exhibits not found anywhere else in the region, and enhance our role as a vitally necessary, year-round cultural and educational anchor for children in Westchester and beyond.

 About our Honorees: